splunk/public-o11y-docs/logs/LOconnect-usecase.rst

 Identify the root cause and remediate
 ========================================================================================================================
-Her exploration in Log Observer convinces Aisha that the test API token in v350.10 is the most likely source of the failures to complete payment.
+Their exploration in Log Observer convinces Aisha that the test API token in v350.10 is the most likely source of the failures to complete payment.
 Aisha rolls back the Buttercup Games code from the problematic v350.10 to v350.9.

 Aisha notifies Deepu about the invalid API token, which is a test token.
 Deepu replaces the test token with a token that works in production.